 Mr. Goetz earned his bachelor’s of arts degree in psychology from EIU in 1998 and his master’s degree in clinical psychology from EIU in 2000.

 Mr. Rene M. Hutchinson was named to the EIU Board of Trustees in October 2011.
 Previously, he had served on the Eastern Illinois University Alumni Association's Board of Directors since 2003.
-Mr. Hutchinson has been with Allstate Insurance for the past 25 years, working in various areas of the company, including finance, underwriting, agency sales and compliance.
-He is an active member of the community, speaking to Chicago area high school students regarding the importance of education
+Mr. Hutchinson retired from Allstate Insurance in November 2013 after 27 years of service, working in various areas of the company, including finance, underwriting, agency sales and compliance.
+He is an active member of the community, speaking to Chicago area high school students regarding the importance of education.

 Mr. Hutchinson received his bachelor of science degree in business from EIU in 1974.